BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.3-tables/substep-1/EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 --- Page 17 ---

 <image>
-![A concise summary of Guideline 3 regarding documentation for the ORSA.
+A concise summary of Guideline 3 regarding documentation for the ORSA.
 The guideline specifies that an undertaking must have at least four types of documentation: a policy for the ORSA, a record of each ORSA, an internal report on each ORSA, and a supervisory report of the ORSA.

-#### Guideline 3 – Documentation
+**Guideline 3 – Documentation**
 The undertaking should have at least the following documentation on the ORSA:
 a) the policy for the ORSA;
 b) record of each ORSA;
 c) an internal report on each ORSA;
-d) a supervisory report of the ORSA.](#)
+d) a supervisory report of the ORSA.
 </image>